Skip to main content

 appStack Snapshots

-appStack Snapshots provide a powerful versioning system that automatically captures snapshots of every change to your appStack, giving you complete control over your infrastructure evolution with the safety of easy rollbacks.
+appStack Snapshots provide a powerful system that automatically captures snapshots of every change to your appStack, giving you complete control over your infrastructure evolution with the safety of easy rollbacks.
+StackGen no longer supports manually adding new versions.
+Existing appStacks that already have versions will continue to work, and you can still toggle between existing versions using the dropdown.

 This feature transforms how you experiment with and manage your appStack configurations, providing a comprehensive change history and the ability to restore to any previous state with confidence.
 Whether you're testing new configurations, experimenting with infrastructure changes, or need to quickly revert to a previous working state, snapshots eliminate the fear of experimentation by providing a safety net for every change.